Introducing Inuit, the magazine

 Students are taught in their native Inuktitut until the third grade, at which time they may choose English or French as their language of instruction, although Inuit language and culture continue to be taught throughout primary and secondary school.
 The level of language retention in Nunavik is over 95% among Inuit, and Inuktitut remains the dominant language spoken.

-Reduced fares* for travel between October 8 and November 3, 2014
+Reduced fares* for travel to Puvirnituq between March 15 and April 1, 2017

 Isaruuk Reward Program

 Earn points and more every time you fly Air Inuit